RomanVPX/starless-c/README.md

 This project is a C port and an extension of the original Python-based black hole raytracer "Starless" by Riccardo Antonelli ([rantonels/starless](https://github.com/rantonels/starless)).
 The goal is to provide a faster, more extensible, and cross-platform version while maintaining compatibility with the original scene file format and exploring new rendering features.

-The original "Starless" is a CPU black hole raytracer in NumPy, designed for informative diagrams and wallpaper material, performing full geodesic raytracing in Schwarzschild geometry.
-You can read more about the original project on its [project page](http://rantonels.github.io/starless/) and [wiki](https://github.com/rantonels/starless/wiki).

 ## Core Features (Many Ported from Original)

 *   Full geodesic raytracing in Schwarzschild geometry.